 Required courses (24 hours): (a) Literature 101-102, 303-304; (b) 6 hours in either classical, medieval, or Chinese literature; and (c) 6 hours in the literature either of the Renaissance, the Age of Reason, the Romantic Period, or the Nineteenth Century.
-At least 6 hours of the courses in literature must be in a foreign language.
+At least 6 hours of literature in a foreign language must be elected.

-Related courses (24 hours): Four year courses (or combinations of term courses) in history, Far Eastern studies, philosophy, government, literature, music, fine arts, architecture, so chosen as to supplement in each case one of the required courses.
+Related courses (24 hours): Four-year courses (or combinations of term courses) in history, Far Eastern studies, philosophy, government, literature, music, fine arts, architecture, so chosen as to supplement in each case one of the required courses.